Heat pump rebates range from $450 in Pennsylvania to $11,500 in Rhode Island. This guide covers the exact steps to claim your rebate in each state.

 Can You Stack Federal Heat Pump Credits + Utility Rebates?

 In 2026, there is no federal credit to stack.
-Your savings come from combining state program rebates with utility incentives and HEAR rebates where available.
+Your savings come from combining state program rebates with utility incentives.

 Heat Pump ROI: Cost, Incentives, and Payback by State